sxinyuhoo/speech-to-speech-pipeline/README.md

 ## Instance

-This project implements two instances, Speech-to-Speech and Text-to-Text.
+This project implements two instances, Speech-to-Speech and Text-to-Speech.

 > VAD, TTS, and STT refer to the implementation code in HuggingFace's [speech-to-speech](https://github.com/huggingface/speech-to-speech.git).

 - VAD: Silero VAD